Noctis/kickstart/UPGRADING.md

   [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/src/Provider/DatabaseConnectionProvider.php).
   If there were additional database connections defined there, you will need to transpose the appropriately, based on the primary database connection definition.
-* If the `src/Provider/HttpMiddlewareProvider.php` file exists and contains definitions, they may need to be modified appropriately as the definition format changed in `2.0.0`.
-For example, the following definition, where a constructor parameter value is explicitly defined:
+* Check your service providers to see if the definitions inside them need to be updated appropriately for the definition format change in `2.0.0`.
+For example, the following definition, where a constructor parameter value is explicitly
+  defined:
   ```php
   DummyGuard::class => [
       null, [